 A Workable Compliance Program for Small Advisers

-This seminar will identify the challenges faced by the small adviser and, more importantly, offer practical solutions to such issues as adopting policies and procedures that fit the firm, segregation of duties and designation of supervisors.
+This seminar will identify the challenges faced by the small adviser and, more importantly, offer practical solutions for such issues as adopting policies and procedures that fit the firm, segregation of duties and designation of supervisors.
 Methods for training employees and keeping up with the growth of assets, employees and new products will also be addressed.

-Learning Objectives: After completing this course attendees should be able to:
+After completing this course attendees should be able to:

 - Tailor compliance policies and procedures to fit your firm’s size